arobinson/FrontEndComparison/Blog/Story.md

 ## Overview

-Comparison of 5 different UI frameworks for performance (December 2025).
+A performance comparison of five modern frontend frameworks (December 2025).

 ### Background

-I was disappointed to not find more information comparing front end frameworks that tested business-like applications with large numbers of components and routing.
+I was disappointed to find limited benchmarks comparing frontend frameworks in scenarios that reflect real business applications—specifically, applications with large numbers of components and client-side routing.

-This application is a custom "Food Facts" application that uses random data saved to JSON and run by a local server that returns data from JSON.
-The order is always the same and ensures that the backend is not going to adversely affect the performance numbers while still using a real backend in terms of fetching data in the browser.
+To address this gap, I built a custom "Food Facts" application.
+It uses pre-generated data served by a local backend, ensuring the data order is deterministic and network variability doesn't skew results.
+This setup provides realistic HTTP fetching behavior while isolating framework performance.

 ### Frameworks Compared